Intel-bigdata/SSM/OptaneTestPlanInHadoop.md

 Optane Test Plan in Hadoop
 ==============

-Use Optane as HDFS Cache
+Use Optane as HDFS Cache (WW.
 -----------------

 ### 1. Purpose